American Express (NYSE:AXP) Posts Earnings Results, Misses Estimates By $0.02 EPS

-American Express (NYSE:AXP) released its quarterly earnings results on Friday.
-The payment services company reported $2.62 EPS for the quarter, missing the consensus estimate of $2.64 by ($0.02), MarketWatch Earnings reports.
+American Express (NYSE:AXP) posted its quarterly earnings data on Friday.
+The payment services company reported $2.62 EPS for the quarter, missing analysts’ consensus estimates of $2.64 by ($0.02), MarketWatch Earnings reports.
+The business had revenue of $15.80 billion during the quarter, compared to the consensus estimate of $16 billion.
 American Express had a return on equity of 30.60% and a net margin of 13.61%.
-The company had revenue of $15.80 billion during the quarter, compared to analysts’ expectations of $16 billion.
-During the same quarter in the prior year, the business posted $2.07 EPS.
-The company’s revenue was up 11.4% on a year-over-year basis.
+The company’s revenue for the quarter was up 11.4% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $2.07 earnings per share.
 American Express updated its FY 2024 guidance to 12.650-13.150 EPS and its FY24 guidance to $12.65-13.15 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Friday, February 9th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, February 9th.
 Stockholders of record on Friday, January 5th will be issued a $0.60 dividend.
-The ex-dividend date is Thursday, January 4th.
-This represents a $2.40 dividend on an annualized basis and a dividend yield of 1.19%.
-American Express’s dividend payout ratio is presently 21.41%.
+This represents a $2.40 annualized dividend and a dividend yield of 1.19%.
+The ex-dividend date of this dividend is Thursday, January 4th.
+American Express’s payout ratio is currently 21.41%.

 Insider Transactions at American Express

-In other news, Vice Chairman Jeffrey C. Campbell sold 21,008 shares of the company’s stock in a transaction on Wednesday, November 29th.
+In other news, Vice Chairman Douglas E. Buckminster sold 11,344 shares of the business’s stock in a transaction that occurred on Wednesday, November 15th.
+The stock was sold at an average price of $158.87, for a total value of $1,802,221.28.
+Following the transaction, the insider now directly owns 88,376 shares of the company’s stock, valued at approximately $14,040,295.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other American Express news, Vice Chairman Jeffrey C. Campbell sold 21,008 shares of the company’s stock in a transaction on Wednesday, November 29th.
 The stock was sold at an average price of $168.33, for a total transaction of $3,536,276.64.
-Following the transaction, the insider now directly owns 125,646 shares of the company’s stock, valued at $21,149,991.18.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In related news, Vice Chairman Douglas E. Buckminster sold 11,344 shares of the stock in a transaction that occurred on Wednesday, November 15th.
-The shares were sold at an average price of $158.87, for a total value of $1,802,221.28.
-Following the completion of the transaction, the insider now directly owns 88,376 shares of the company’s stock, valued at approximately $14,040,295.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Vice Chairman Jeffrey C. Campbell sold 21,008 shares of the business’s stock in a transaction that occurred on Wednesday, November 29th.
-The stock was sold at an average price of $168.33, for a total transaction of $3,536,276.64.
-Following the sale, the insider now directly owns 125,646 shares in the company, valued at approximately $21,149,991.18.
+Following the transaction, the insider now owns 125,646 shares of the company’s stock, valued at approximately $21,149,991.18.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, Vice Chairman Douglas E. Buckminster sold 11,344 shares of the company’s stock in a transaction on Wednesday, November 15th.
+The stock was sold at an average price of $158.87, for a total value of $1,802,221.28.
+Following the transaction, the insider now directly owns 88,376 shares in the company, valued at approximately $14,040,295.12.
 The disclosure for this sale can be found here.
-Insiders own 0.12% of the company’s stock.
+0.12% of the stock is owned by company insiders.

 American Express Company Profile